Gas Turbine Maintenance Strategies

 This maintenance strategy includes a non-biased, third-party evaluation of historic and planned outage activities, while accounting for current operating needs and unit-specific maintenance issues.

 Our network of highly experienced project managers and technical directors review unit performance and reliability, and then use it as a basis for outage planning.
 Likewise, operating conditions, historical data, fleet data, and OEM recommendations are compiled in report form and used to develop an outage planning document.

 Our expertise and knowledge can provide turbine-generator owners with a competitive maintenance strategy.

 Our project managers and technical directors are seasoned professionals with a broad range of experiences whose skill sets cover both common and unique makes and models of turbo machinery from around the world.

 We can also perform generator inspection and repairs, along with providing innovative solutions to numerous aging fleet issues; for example, 7FH2 generator spring migration repair and dusting on 7FH2 & 324 stator end winding systems.

 Our Parts Division is a premier worldwide supplier of replacement new and refurbished gas capital and consumable parts.
 Our San Antonio Service center offers gas turbine component repairs and upgraded parts.
 Our facility and team have leading edge equipment and repair techniques with proven expertise on multiple frame gas turbine hot gas path and combustion components.

-Lastly, our Control Systems Division provides expertise to service or retrofit turbine control and generator excitation systems and their auxiliaries.
+Lastly, our Turbine and Generator Controls Division provides expertise to service or retrofit turbine control and generator excitation systems and their auxiliaries.